Computing Policy

 uv pip freeze

-This should display a long list of packages and their versions.
-If so, you’re all set.
+If installed correctly, you’ll see a list of packages and their versions.

 Install VSCode Extensions